Peter Smith (computer scientist): Projects

-Smith has worked on a number of collaborative projects throughout his career.
+Smith worked on a number of collaborative projects throughout his career.
 This included the European ESPRIT project CIM-REFLEX.
 The objective of CIM-REFLEX was to facilitate the timely and flexible execution of small production batches in small and medium-sized enterprises (SMEs).
 It built on the data storage and acquisition capabilities provided by existing MRP and shopfloor data acquisition equipment, and provided support for high level decisions concerning product configuration, costing and scheduling.

-He also worked on a number of conditioning monitoring and machine maintenance projects with his colleague Professor John MacIntyre.
+He also worked on a number of conditioning monitoring and machine maintenance projects with his colleague Professor John Macintyre.

 Smith worked with colleagues in International Paint to develop an early knowledge management system, which used semantic networks to model the knowledge within the organisation.

 He also worked on a project with British Gas which build an early expert system to forecast gas demand.

 Smith was also a coinvestigator on the £2 million+ SERC (now EPSRC) project the Engineering Design Centre, based at Newcastle University which was at the forefront of design methods in marine design and naval architecture.

+He is best known for his contributions to Artificial Intelligence and Doctoral education.

-Digital Inclusion
+Digital inclusion

-Smith has been involved in a number of projects which promoted the use of computers to the residents of Sunderland.
+Smith was involved in a number of projects which promoted the use of computers to the residents of Sunderland.

 In 2007, Smith was part of a small team which bid for the national Digital Challenge competition, consisting of Age UK Sunderland, the University of Sunderland and Sunderland City Council.
 Sunderland was successful in winning the national competition.
 This programme brokered £5 million into the city, going to community groups and widening access to technology.
 The programme consisted of a suite of projects to provide computer facilities and support to the digitally excluded in the city.

+In 2025, Smith contributed significantly to the TechBrief, Advancing Accessibility in the Digital World, published by the Association of Computing Machinery, encouraging policymakers to draft policies, laws, and regulations prioritizing digital accessibility to ensure that technology serves everyone.